angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_Anti-money_laundering_1.md

 There are several ways to compute Global Clustering Coefficient(GCC).

-The one is to compute **"Average of LCC"** over all nodes in the graph, and this can be easily done with networkx.
+The one is to compute `Average of LCC` over all nodes in the graph, and this can be easily done with networkx.

-+ **Approach 1** : Average LCC over all nodes in the graph using networkx in python.
++ `Approach 1` : Average LCC over all nodes in the graph using networkx in python.

 ~~~python
 %matplotlib notebook